Our Story

 Te Kōrero

 The kaupapa for Whaiora was first considered in 1996 at a hui at Papawai Marae, Greytown.
-Ngāti Moe hapu, led by Dr Janice Wenn and Kim Workman, structured a proposal for a ‘by Māori for Māori’ community-based health service for the Wairarapa.
+Ngāti Moe hapu, led by the late Dr Janice Wenn and Kim Workman, structured a proposal for a ‘by Māori for Māori’ community-based health service for the Wairarapa.
 Initially Whaiora Whanui was developed under the umbrella of the Ngāti Kahungunu Māori Executive, Taiwhenua (NKMET).
 With the mandate from Wairarapa hapū, Whaiora Whanui became an autonomous entity and was established as a Charitable Trust on 13 December 2000.

 Our trustees

-Dale Coles
+Dale Coles - Chair

 Waikato, Ngāti Maniapoto, Rangitane,